 Lake Mohawk and it’s surrounding countryside has been a magnet for immigrants of German decent.
 The Bavarian village architecture and local shoppes show this influence.
 The group that formed the Market was nostalgic for the German Christmas Market they grew up with and decided what better setting than Lake Mohawk to bring a long-loved tradition to America.

-For the first 8 years, the market opened after the traditional First Friday in December Tree-Lighting ceremony on the boardwalk hosted by the Lake Mohawk Country Club.
+For the first few years, the market opened after the traditional First Friday in December Tree-Lighting ceremony on the boardwalk hosted by the Lake Mohawk Country Club.
 Open late into the evening and then all day Saturday the market was open for shoppers.
 It was completely held on the boardwalk and often snow would lace the tents and a cold wind might show up across the lake.
 As the market’s reputation grew, so did the numbers of visitors.
 The tree-lighting ceremony was followed by a members-only banquet in the Ballroom so space was getting cramped.
 There were also calls to extend the market to Sunday.

 In 2010, the market was moved from Friday-Saturday to Saturday-Sunday.
 While this upset some patrons – they could no longer shop after the tree-lighting – it did allow the market for the first time to have indoor space, thus increasing the vendors and providing warmth for the shoppers.
 A Deutsche Cafe was setup in the Elk’s Club hosting 4 food vendors and seating, and more vendors signed up for outside space in addition to new inside space in the Lake Mohawk Country Club Ballroom.

-2012 saw the Market expand once more.
+2012 saw the Market expand once again.
 A Carousel was situated in White Deer Plaza next door to the newly renovated St. Moritz Grill & Bar that was enjoyed by many children and parents alike.
 Additionally the Market continues to expand along the Boardwalk, with some 6 additional vendors that spread all the way down to an entertainment tent on Beach #1.
 2012 was also the first year that Lake Mohawk Country Club totally embraced the Market allowing the full use of the building.
 This allowed additional vendors to be placed inside the Papoose Room and inside entertainment to take place inside the Mohawk Room.
 Our vendor attendance was once more sold out and we were able to double the number of local groups that brought their entertainment skills for our enjoyment.

-The vendors either on the boardwalk or inside the Country Club offer unique and traditional gift items: from European chocolates to hand-crafted pottery, fine artisans will offer works across a variety of mediums such as woods and fabrics.
-As you browse the market you will find timeless German traditional hand crafted wooden nutcrackers, pyramids, schwibbogen and smoker men to decorate your home for the holidays.
+The vendors either on the boardwalk or inside the Country Club offer unique and traditional gift items: from European chocolates to hand-crafted pottery, fine artisans will offer works across a variety of mediums such as woods and metals through to fabrics.
+As you browse the market you will also find timeless German traditional hand crafted wooden nutcrackers, pyramids, schwibbogen and smoker men to decorate your home for the holidays.

 While you personalize your holiday shopping, tantalizing smells will dance among the vendors set along the picturesque lakefront, as traditional items from sizzling German sausages, sumptuous soups, goulash and sauerbraten to hand warming hot chocolate, apple struedel, linzer tarts, and gingerbread men and warmed mulled spice wine (gluhwein) are prepared among the festive chorus’s of local school choirs and entertainers.